 Doesn’t the Transaction Monitor reveal private information about transactions ?

 The Bitcoin Transaction Monitor shows activity and usage patterns of the Bitcoin network.
 This information can be (and probably is already) used by bad actors to weaken the privacy or even completely depseudonymize transactions.
 Yet this information broadcasted on the Bitcoin network is entirely public.
-Raising the awareness on what transactions can reveal is far more valuable than hiding public information.
+Raising the awareness of what transactions can reveal is far more valuable than hiding public information.

 What are future ideas for the Bitcoin Transaction Monitor?

 Provided I have the time and come up with an efficient architecture I’d like to archive and display historical data.
 Additionally, providing a live visualization of incoming transactions would be interesting.
+There is a GitHub issue which has a few feature suggestions.